This may come as a surprise to you. A BJJ gym with the best trainers won’t necessarily lead you to getting the best results.

 2 What kind of instruction style do you prefer

 You want to make the most of your time and money.
-If you’re finding yourself in a BJJ gym where the instruction style is not to your liking, you’re unlikely to be setting yourself up to reach your potential.
+Sometimes you’ll find yourself in a BJJ gym where the instruction style is not to your liking.
+If this sounds like you, you’re unlikely to be setting yourself up to reach your potential.
 Again, there is no right answer, it very much depends on the person.
-While there are people who prefer the hard-headed drill sergeant style of instruction, others prefer a slightly softer more empathetic approach to training.
-Striving towards your potential requires you to make honest and thoughtful decisions about the stages involved in the process, do what works best for you.
+There are people who prefer the hard-headed drill sergeant style of instruction.
+Others prefer a slightly softer more empathetic approach to training.
+Striving towards your potential requires you to make honest and thoughtful decisions about the stages involved in the process.
+Do what works best for you.

 3 Do you click with trainers

 The relationships that we have with people, no matter who they are, is important to our general sense of well-being.
 This is especially the case when it is a person that we are looking up to for guidance.
-While you can still learn from a trainer that isn’t to your liking, you’re likely to learn considerably faster rate if you gel well with those you are being taught by.
-Not only will you feel happier before getting to the gym, you will likely feel more comfortable to ask questions and generally build a better bond with your instructor if you’re a good match.
+It is possible for you to learn from a trainer that isn’t to your liking.
+You’re likely however to learn at a faster rate if you gel well with those you are being taught by.
+Not only will you feel happier before getting to the gym.
+You’ll also likely feel more comfortable approaching your instructor with questions.
+In general, you’ll build a better bond with your instructor if you’re a good match.
 This all fundamentally leads to becoming a better martial artist.

 4 Do you click with partners